krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 <p align="center"> Figure 7-8 &nbsp; The Best and Worst Structures of Binary Trees </p>

-As shown in the Table 7-1 , in the best and worst structures, the number of leaf nodes, total number of nodes, and height of the binary tree reach their maximum or minimum values.
+As shown in Table 7-1, in the best and worst structures, the number of leaf nodes, total number of nodes, and height of the binary tree reach their maximum or minimum values.

 <p align="center"> Table 7-1 &nbsp; The Best and Worst Structures of Binary Trees </p>